erp12/Rica/README.md

 ## Road Map / To Do

+For a complete list of features being worked on, see the [project's GitHub issues](https://github.com/erp12/Rica/issues).

-If you have any requests or encounter any issues using Rica, please open a GitHub issue (or PR).
+If you have any requests or encounter any issues using Rica, please open a GitHub issue (or pull request).
 A more complete contributing guide is coming soon.

-Things which are already on the horizon:
-- [ ] CSV -> DataFrame, DataFrame -> CSV
-- [ ] DataFrame joining.
-- [ ] Grouping and Aggregation
-  - [ ] Investigate using Clojure meta-data to store grouping informaiton.

 ## License